edtubillara/federated-barbican/spec/federated-castellan.rst

 Architecture 2: Federated Barbican Oblivious Services
 =====================================================
 The APIs for the current Barbican KeyManager will not be changed.
+Automation of directing key operations to barbican hosts will be built around policies that define mappings for tenants to barbican hosts.
+A new module for automating federation will be created.
+When a scoped token is provided from a user, it will be used to create SAML assertions across the two given keystones (one identity provider and one service provider).
+An unscoped token will be returned and a scoped token to access a particular barbican host will be returned.
+This mapping for tenants to barbican hosts will be defined in a new file called /etc/castellan/policy.json.